Your one stop Vaccination Clinic

 Chickenpox is highly contagious and can be caught through direct contact with an infected person.
 The virus responsible for chickenpox, varicella-zoster virus (VZV), spreads primarily through respiratory droplets when an infected individual coughs or sneezes.
 It can also be transmitted by coming into contact with the fluid from chickenpox blisters.

+Close proximity to an infected person increases the risk of transmission.
+Sharing personal items such as clothing, towels, or bedding can also facilitate the spread of the virus.
+Additionally, touching a surface contaminated with VZV and subsequently touching the face or mouth can lead to infection.
 Chickenpox is most contagious from one to two days before the appearance of the characteristic rash until all the blisters have crusted over, usually within five to ten days.
 After being exposed to the virus, it usually takes around 10 to 21 days for symptoms to develop.

 Maintaining good hygiene practices, such as washing hands regularly, avoiding close contact with infected individuals, and ensuring vaccination, can help reduce the risk of catching chickenpox.